Kaung31/bristol_house_price_prediction/README.md

     python scripts/train_rf_forecast.py
     python scripts/train_xgb_model.py
     ```
-    These scripts will print evaluation metrics to the console, save trained models to the
+    These scripts will print evaluation metrics to the console, save trained models to the `models/` directory, and save plots to the `plots/` directory.